ShenZhouHong/kant-aufsatz/README.md

-# Essay on Kant's Critique of Pure Reason
+# A Tourist’s Journal of the Critiqe: A Hike with Kant in the Land of Transcendental Metaphysics
-Junior Year Essay for St. John's College, by Shen Zhou Hong.
+2021 Junior Year Essay for St. John's College, by Shen Zhou Hong.

+## Access to the compiled PDF
+In order to view the compiled essay PDF, visit the 'releases' page on GitHub.
+A Download is provided at that location.

-### Compiling document
+## Compiling document
 In order to compile latex source files, run `make` in the terminal:
 ```
 cd latex